yegor256/blog/_drafts/_speed.md

 tags: management
 description: |
-  When project scope is perfectly decomposed and management rules are clear and strict, the speed of delivery is a virtue, not the quality.
+  When project scope is perfectly decomposed and management rules are clear and strict, speed of delivery is the virtue, not the quality.
 keywords:
   - quality vs speed
   - speed vs quality